 Contact lenses are also used to correct presbyopia.
 In one approach, termed monovision, the nondominant eye is corrected for near vision (reading) and the dominant eye is corrected for distant vision.
 Rigid and soft bifocal and multifocal contact lenses can also be successful, but the fitting procedure is time-consuming because precise alignment is essential.

 Neither rigid nor soft contact lenses offer the eyes the protection against blunt or sharp injury that eyeglasses do.

 Instructions for hygiene and handling lenses must be strictly observed.
 Poor contact lens hygiene may lead to infection of the cornea or persistent inflammation.
 Contact lenses occasionally cause painless superficial corneal changes.
 Contact lenses can be painful when

 In overwear syndrome, spontaneous healing may occur in a day or so if lenses are not worn.
 In some cases, active treatment is required (eg, topical antibiotic eye drops or ointments).
 Dilating the eye with mydriatic drops can ease photophobia.
-Mydriatics work by temporary paralyzing the muscles of the iris and ciliary body (movement of the inflamed muscles causes pain).
+Mydriatics work by temporarily paralyzing the muscles of the iris and ciliary body (movement of the inflamed muscles causes pain).
 In overwear syndrome or any other condition in which pain does not quickly resolve when lenses are removed, an ophthalmologist should be consulted before lenses are worn again.

 Risk factors for contact lens–related corneal infection (keratitis) include the following: